lucagrulla/cw/README.md

         Flags:
             --help             Show context-sensitive help (also try --help-long and --help-man).
-        -p, --profile=PROFILE  The target AWS profile.
+            --profile=PROFILE  The target AWS profile.
 By default cw will use the default profile defined in the .aws/credentials file.
-        -r, --region=REGION    The target AWS region.
+            --region=REGION    The target AWS region.
 By default cw will use the default region defined in the .aws/credentials file.
-        -c, --no-color         Disable coloured output.
+            --no-color         Disable coloured output.
             --version          Show application version.
         -f, --follow           Don't stop when the end of streams is reached, but rather wait for additional data to be appended.
         -t, --timestamp        Print the event timestamp.